Just because a customer clicked a smiley face in your post-service feedback survey does not mean you gave them high-quality service.

 • You can review a lot of conversations when everyone is sharing the work.

-• Some people may be harsher or inconsistent markers, requiring extra training.
+• Some people may be harsh or inconsistent reviewers, requiring extra training.

 • It can be tricky to get people to do the reviews when their queue is full of customers waiting for help.

-Individuals select a handful of their own customer interactions and measure them against the agreed standard to identify areas that can be improved.
-This should generally be your review option of last resort.
+Individuals select a handful of their own customer interactions and measure them against the agreed-upon standard to identify areas that can be improved.
+This should generally be your last resort review option.

 • It allows for individual growth and self-improvement.